 Most work will take place at WTTW studios on Chicago's northwest side, but interns may also accompany and assist TV crews on field shoots or visit libraries and museums for archival information.

-Interested students should email their resume and cover letter expressing their qualifications and interest in the internship to: email@example.com.
-Please reference "Chicago-area Architecture and History TV Production Internship/Attn: Yvonne Davis" in the subject line of all correspondence to ensure proper routing.
-Candidates may also fax their resume and cover letter to (773) 509-5302 or mail it to:
+Interested students should email their resume and cover letter expressing their qualifications and interest in the internship to: firstname.lastname@example.org.
+Please reference "Chicago-area History and Architecture Research Internship" in subject line of all correspondence to ensure proper routing.

-Candidates who are believed to be a good match will be invited to complete an application and come in for an interview.
+Upon consideration of the cover letters and resumes, candidates who are believed to be a good match will then be invited to come in for an interview.